tallguyjenks/DevLog/DevLog/p.doing.homelab.services.proxmox.setup.md

 7. Once proxmox is finished bootstrapping and restarts the server, remove the flash media
 8. if screen loads to a console then you can just transition back to your main machine and use the web interface to finish.
 9. management console is at: `https://#.#.#.#:8006` (replace `#` with valid IPV4 address)
-10. connection will be unsecure and that's okay, proceed anyhow
+10. connection will be insecure and that's okay, proceed anyhow
 11. login as `root` with the password you previously set.
 12. Ignore subscription popup, its FOSS unless you want enterprise subscription